viviRbi/vyNote/readme.md

 - SOAP itself is a protocol Simple Object Access Protocol
 - Data format: XML file with  header element<?xml?>, Envelope element (<soap:Envelope>), body element<soap:Body>, fault element

-14. What is the “contract” for a SOAP service?
+14. What is the Â“contractÂ” for a SOAP service?

-15. What’s the structure of a SOAP message?
+15. WhatÂ’s the structure of a SOAP message?

 16. What are the SOAP messaging modes?
 Messaging Exchange Patterns?